Integrating Intent Understanding and Optimal Behavior Planning for Behavior Tree Generation from Human Instructions: Related Work

 \section{Related Work}

 \paragraph{BT Generation.} The study of automatic BT generation is a significant area of research in robotics and AI.
 Various methods have been explored for this purpose.
 Heuristic search methods, such as grammatical evolution \cite{neupane2019learning}, genetic programming \cite{colledanchise2019learning,lim2010evolving}, and Monte Carlo DAG Search \cite{scheide2021behavior}, have been widely investigated.
 In addition to heuristic approaches, machine learning techniques have been applied to generate BTs.
 In particular, methods such as reinforcement learning \cite{banerjee2018autonomous,pereira2015framework} and imitation learning \cite{french2019learning} have gained attention.
 There are also research efforts that employ formal synthesis methods to generate BTs, such as Linear Temporal Logic (LTL) \cite{li2021reactive} and its variant approaches \cite{tadewos2022specificationguided,neupane2023designing}.
 However, it is worth noting that this approach can be resource intensive in terms of modeling the environment and the computational resources required to solve the problem.
-Last but not least, there are planning-based methods.
-Approaches based on STRIPS-style modeling \cite{fikes1971strips} offer more intuitive environment modeling and can ensure the rationality of behavior tree structures \cite{colledanchise2019blended,styrud2022combining}.
-In \cite{cai2021bt}, a formalism based on the STRIPS style is introduced, called BT expansion, which is a complete and sound algorithm for behavior planning.

 \paragraph{LLMs for Task Planning.} LLMs have gradually gained widespread application in the field of robot task planning recently.
 Some research focuses on directly controlling the low-level actions of robots using multi-modal language models \cite{driess2023palme}, while others use large language models to generate high-level behavior planning for robots.
 Generating BTs based on human instructions is an area that has seen limited exploration.
 One straightforward approach is to train a large language model to generate behavior tree structures represented in XML format \cite{lykov2023llmbrain,lykov2023llmmars}.
 This approach is similar to the methods where LLMs directly generate action sequences \cite{song2023llmplanner,liu2023llm,ahn2022can,chen2023robogpt}, or codes \cite{liang2022code,singh2022progprompt,zeng2022socratic}.
 However, these approaches may not fully leverage the modularity and computability of BTs for planning, potentially resulting in a loss of the reliability and interpretability advantages that BTs offer.